martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 number of Cert-Extension structures is given by the 16-bit `Cert-Extension-Count` field, which MAY be zero.

-Servers MUST be able to recognize the "subjectAltName" extension ([RFC2459] section 4.2.1.7) at a minimum.
-Clients MUST always specify the desired origin using this extension, though other extensions MAY also be included.

 Some certificate extension OIDs allow multiple values (e.g. Extended Key Usage).
 If the sender has included a non-empty Cert-Extensions list, the certificate MUST contain all of the specified extension OIDs